vmarcinko/art-of-programming/markdowns/first.md

     </xs:element>
 </xs:schema>
 ```
-ID of XML Schema above is `http://www.mycompany.me/car`, and in XML world, it's called a **namespace**.
+ID of XML Schema above is `http://www.mycompany.me/car`, and in XML world, this ID is called a **namespace**.

-Looking at this piece which defines "year" XML element:
+Looking at this piece of schema which defines "year" XML element:

     <xs:element name="year" type="xs:integer" minOccurs="1" maxOccurs="1"/>